gadio/moma-django/README.md

 Bug tracker
 -----------

 Have a bug?
-Please create an issue here on GitHub that conforms with [Gadi's guidelines](https://github.com/).
+Please create an issue here on GitHub that conforms with [the guidelines](https://github.com/).

 https://github.com/gadio/moma-django/issues